Profile

 1. 1

-To make the yeast dough, combine the flour, sugar, salt and lemon zest in a large bowl.
-Create a well in the centre.
+For the yeast dough, combine the flour, sugar, salt and lemon zest in a large bowl.
+Make a well in the centre.

 2. 2